-How Does CBD Oil Stop Seizures?
+How Does CBD Work to Stop Seizures

 The prospect of CBD as a treatment for seizures first came to light in 2013 when various media outlets in the U.S. reported about the case of a six-year-old girl named Charlotte Figi.
 Charlotte was reportedly suffering an average of 300 seizures each week, which lead her unable to eat, talk, or even walk.
 Her family said that antiepileptic drugs (AEDs) weren’t working.